tijmenvangulik/ErgometerJS/README.md

 * Write a demo of an app which can really be used. (now it)
 * reduce the ammount of code needed for registering simple commands.
 * Add more csafe commands
+* use promises instead of success and error parameters

 #Known problems